-We will comply in all respects with "best execution" on all orders executed through Trading 212 DE in line with its regulatory requirements.
+We will comply in all respects with "best execution" on all orders executed through Trading 212 in line with its regulatory requirements.
 This means that execution will be based on a price no worse than the prevailing bid/offer on the reference exchange as of the time of your order for all full share and fractional share components of a transaction.
 Any Order greater than one share that includes a fractional share component will be executed in a mixed capacity.
+T212 will act in either a principal or riskless principal capacity with respect to the fractional share components of the transaction.
+If you enter an order solely for a fractional share, T212 will execute your trade over-the-counter, matching it internally based on a price no worse than the prevailing bid/offer on the reference exchange as of the time of your order.
+Orders entered outside of regular trading hours cannot be executed.

-All fractional holdings will be rounded to eight decimal places.
-For all notional based orders, your transaction will never exceed the order amount.
+T212 rounds all fractional holdings to eight decimal places.
+For all notional-based orders, your transaction will never exceed the order amount.
 Rounding may also affect your ability to be credited for cash dividends, stock dividends and stock splits.
-For example, if you own 0.0000001 shares of stock that pays a one cent dividend per share, we will not credit your cash balance a fraction of a cent.
-In carrying out rounding, we will use reasonable endeavours to get as close as possible to your order, however, we shall not be liable for any loss or damage suffered or incurred by you arising out of or in connection with such rounding, save to the extent directly attributable to our negligence, fraud, wilful default, breach of contract or breach of the Applicable Laws.
+For example, if you own 0.00000001 shares of stock that pays a one-cent dividend per share, we will not credit your cash balance a fraction of a cent.
+In carrying out rounding, we will use reasonable endeavours to get as close as possible to your order.
+However, we shall not be liable for any loss or damage suffered or incurred by you arising out of or in connection with such rounding, save to the extent directly attributable to our negligence, fraud, wilful default, breach of contract or breach of the FCA Rules.

-On a best effort basis we will facilitate voting rights on a pro-rata basis, however, we cannot guarantee this right.
+On a best-effort basis we will facilitate voting rights on a pro-rata basis.
+However, we cannot guarantee this right.
 We do not restrict in any way any rights you would otherwise have over the securities and funds in your Trading 212 account, including any fractional shareholdings.

 There are potential conflicts of interest in connection with fractional transactions and you have consented to this transaction by agreeing to the Invest Terms.
 You may revoke your consent to such a transaction at any time by written notice to us.